-If you were previously classified as a nonresident in the past, and you now meet the residency requirements, you may be reclassified as a resident with proof of intent and physical presence.
+If you were previously classified as a nonresident, and you now meet the residency requirements, you may be reclassified as a resident with proof of intent and physical presence.

 Physical presence within the state solely for educational purposes does not constitute establishing California residence regardless of the length of that presence.